earthly/website/blog/_posts/2021-04-22-brown-green-language.md

 <figcaption>The lifecycle of programming language hype</figcaption>
 </div>

 I don't have data for this, but I distinctly remember Ruby being the hottest language back in 2007, and although it does have more competition today, Ruby is a better language now than it was then.
 Yet now it is dreaded.
 Part of the difference, it seems to me, is that now people have 14 years' worth of rails apps to maintain.
 That makes Ruby is a lot less fun than when it was all new projects.
-So watch out Rust and Kotlin and Julia and Go: you too will eventually lose your halo.
+So watch out Rust and Kotlin and Julia and Go: you too will eventually lose your halo.[^4]

  [^1]: 2020 [Graphical](https://insights.stackoverflow.com/survey/2020) and [Raw](https://drive.google.com/file/d/1dfGerWeWkcyQ9GX9x20rdSGj7WtEpzBB/view) results.
  [^2]: